green-fruit-2/colorectal-cancer-detector/README.md

 ## 🚀 Model Training & Results

+### 🧪 Model Evaluation Metrics

+The model is evaluated using:

+- **Accuracy**: Proportion of correct predictions.
+- **Cohen’s Kappa**: Measures how much better the classifier performs compared to random chance.
+Useful for imbalanced classes and clinical relevance.
+- **ROC AUC**: Captures how well the model distinguishes between classes across different thresholds.

 ### 🔧 Model Configuration
 - Base model: ResNet-18 pretrained on ImageNet.
 - Frozen layers: All except final FC layer.